CrayLabs/SmartSim-Scaling/README.md

 for the device (CPU or GPU) you wish to run the tests on, as well as have built support for the PyTorch backend.
 If you would also like to run the Fortran tests, make sure to run `make lib-with-fortran` from the install docs for SmartRedis.
-For C++ scaling tests, run `make lib`.
+For C++ scaling tests, running `make lib` is sufficient.

 Installing SmartSim and SmartRedis may look something like: